 The $100 Touring Bike

-I have to confess to being a hypocrite.
+I confess to being a hypocrite.

-For months now, I’ve been telling impoverished would-be bike tourists that you don’t have to spend a mint to travel by bicycle and all the while I’ve been travelling the globe on my very expensive custom-built bike with Ortlieb panniers and Brooks saddle.
-To buy the same setup, you’re looking at $2,000-3,000.
-That hardly makes me a role model for sightseeing on a budget.
+For months now, I’ve been telling impoverished would-be bike tourists that you don’t have to spend a fortune to travel by bicycle and all the while I’ve been travelling the globe on my very expensive custom-built bike with Ortlieb panniers and Brooks saddle.
+To buy the same setup, you’re looking at $2,000-3,000 U.S.

 Things have changed a bit since our world trip ended.
 With our fancy bikes in storage, we now need new wheels but being currently unemployed, it couldn’t be anything flash.
 Instead, we put our theory to the test and bought two used bikes from the second hand shop.
 The cost for mine?
 A mere €75 or about $110 U.S. dollars.